 Minors and Specializations:

 Students in Sport Management are required to choose either a minor or specialization in order to complete their degree requirements.
 A student can minor in almost anything they are able to major in at The University of Texas at Austin, aside from Kinesiology.
 Some of the most popular minors for Sport Management majors are business, communication, economics, education, history, psychology, or sociology.
 Students who are interested in furthering their education in Kinesiology are encouraged to choose a specialization.
+The specializations in Coaching, Strength and Conditioning Coaching, and Athletic Health Care may particularly interest Sport Management majors.
 The Department of Kinesiology and Health Education offers ten specializations.
 For details, please visit our KHE Specializations page.

 Foreign Language requirement: